School Librarianship

 Careers in school librarianship vary from small organizations with a single teacher librarian to complex organizations embedded within larger institutions providing services to thousands of students.

-If you choose to do so, school librarians holding the MLIS degree have additional career options outside of K – 12, especially in youth services at public libraries.
+School librarians holding the MLIS degree have additional career options outside of K-12, especially in Youth Services at public libraries.

 What Does It Take to be a School Librarian?